SetsompopLab/deli-cs/README.md

 For comparison, a script to run a BART reconstruction of one of the training datasets have also been included. `pipeline/recon_2min_bart.py` is not part of the deliCS pipeline, but it generates the reference data presented in the DeliCS paper.
 It uses the bart installation in the `setsompop/calib` docker container.

 ## Generate figures from manuscript
+In the `figures` directory there are multiple jupyter notebooks that can be used to re-generare the figures from the manuscript.
+They are numbered according to the figure number in the manuscript.

 ## Project structure overview
+This is the structure the whole project would take when using the `data++` option and running through the whole pipeline.
+Some files/folders won't exist when either a smaller dataset is used (`data` or `data+`) or before the pipeline is run as some files in the `shared` directory contain values that are calculated within the pipeline, for example the density compensation fuctions (`dcf...`).

 ```
 DeliCS